ScripturalStudies

 of the Cross?

-What comes to your mind when you read, hear,
+What comes to mind when you read, hear, or see Jesus on the cross?!

 By Nab B.